ins0/awesome-logrotate/README.md

       AGE=DESIRED # DAYS
     ```

-3. Afterwards, change directory, run logrotate.sh and use STDIN to specify the logfile you want to rotate:
+3. Afterwards, change directory, run logrotate.sh and use STDIN to specify the logfile you want to rotate.
+Please use absolute paths here:

     ```bash
 cd awesome-logrotate
-./logrotate.sh PATH/TO/FILE.log
+./logrotate.sh /PATH/TO/FILE.log
 ```

 4. Have fun with your rotated logfile.
 You can also schedule this script via crontab or cronjob in general.
 Simply copy the command above and insert it.